Reset Application Control after too much software change

 - If the computer was running software updates, including auto-updates (for example, browser, Adobe Reader, or yum auto-updates), disable them or schedule them so that they occur only when you have enabled Application Control's maintenance mode (see Turn on maintenance mode when making planned changes).

 - Reset Application Control.
 To do this, disable Application Control in the Computer editorTo open the Computer editor, go to the Computers page and double-click the computer that you want to edit (or select the computer and click Details)..
 Once the agent has acknowledged it and cleared the error status, enable Application Control again.
-The agent generates a new software inventory whitelist.
+The agent generates a new software inventory list.